TwinFan/XPMP2/README.md

   to search for `xsb_aircraft.txt` files.
 In complex multi-CSL-package setups, it might now be sufficient to pass in some higher-level directory instead calling the function several times per package.
+- Map support: All aircraft are shown on X-Plane's internal map in a map layer named after the plugin's name.
+The new API function `XPMPEnableMap` allows you to control creation of the map layer as well as toggle display of labels.

 Sample Plugin
 --